PriscilaIruela/ADW-OAC-HOLs/README.md

 Oracle Autonomous Database (ADB) delivers a self-driving, self-securing,self-repairing database service that can instantly scale to meet demands.
 The service supports two workload types:

--   Oracle Autonomous Data Warehouse (ADW) provides an autonomous warehousing environment, associated with fast query performance.
+-   **Oracle Autonomous Data Warehouse (ADW)** provides an autonomous warehousing environment, associated with fast query performance.

--   Oracle Autonomous Transaction Processing (ATP) provides an autonomous online transaction processing and mixed workload environment.
+-   **Oracle Autonomous Transaction Processing (ATP)** provides an autonomous online transaction processing and mixed workload environment.

 For the purpose of this lab, we will use ADW so all the steps will be related to this database service.

-Oracle Analytics Cloud (OAC) is a scalable and secure public cloud service that provides a full set of capabilities to explore and perform collaborative analytics for you, your workgroup, and your enterprise.
+**Oracle Analytics Cloud (OAC)** is a scalable and secure public cloud service that provides a full set of capabilities to explore and perform collaborative analytics for you, your workgroup, and your enterprise.

 With Oracle Analytics Cloud, you also get flexible service management capabilities, including fast setup, easy scaling and patching, and automated lifecycle management.

 To run the lab, you will need an Oracle Free Tier Account, with a provisioned ADW instance and a a provisioned OAC instance.
 This pre-requisite guide will take you step-by-step through how to get the account and set the instance up, to be ready to start the lab.

-### Lab Techincal Requirement
+### Lab Requirement

-This lab requires you to install the following desktop applications so that you can complete this hands-on lab:

--   PDF File reader.
--   A web browser.
-The lab guide was created using Google Chrome.

 As you will be registering for services in Oracle Cloud, you will also need: